evanish/reusable-PM-templates/README.md

 A collection of reusable Product Management templates, frameworks, and methods for Product Managers working with Claude Code and other AI tools.

+Credit to Carl Vellotti (https://www.linkedin.com/in/carlvellotti/) for inspiration of this from his Claude Code for PMs course (https://ccforpms.com/)

 ## 📁 Repository Structure

 ```